List of Pump It Up songs

 This is a list of songs that are featured in Andamiro's Pump It Up video game series.

 Pump It Up's in-house musician group BanYa was responsible for original songs in the series under dance pop, rock, heavy metal, jazz, folk, progressive and house genres, including EDM remixes of classical pieces such as Canon in D, Turkey March and Moonlight.
 In Fiesta, MAX, Doin and SHK (originally from O2Jam) joined as new in-house musicians.
-Since 1st Dance Floor, there are the large number of licensed K-pop songs.
-Starting with Pump It Up Premiere and onward, the international songs are included mostly from North America, Latin America, Mexico, Brazil, China, and others.
-In almost all versions, BanYa were also responsible for nonstop remixes that mixes numerous K-pop and world music songs, especially original songs (examples are J Knows that Old Bong, World Remix, Turkey Virus, K-pop Dance, Chicago Club Mix, etc.), but they are available in Remix Station (Special Zone in NX) or WorldMax in NX2 and NXA (Quest World in Fiesta).
-Starting Exceed 2, full songs are added only in separate stations.
+Since 1st Dance Floor, there are a large number of licensed K-pop songs.
+Starting with Pump It Up Premiere and onward, international songs are included mostly from North America, Latin America, Mexico, Brazil, China, and elsewhere.
+In almost all versions, BanYa was also responsible for nonstop remixes that mix numerous K-pop and world music songs, especially original songs (examples are J Knows that Old Bong, World Remix, Turkey Virus, K-pop Dance, Chicago Club Mix, etc.), but they are available in Remix Station (Special Zone in NX) or WorldMax in NX2 and NXA (Quest World in Fiesta).
+Starting with Exceed 2, full songs are added only in separate stations.